r0m5s/yuzu-apup/README.md

 ```bash
 ./yuzu-apup
 ```
-# Todo

-* Remove older appimage file if there's an update available

 ## License
 This project is released under the MIT license.
 Check out the [LICENSE](LICENSE) file for more information.